lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-WindowsExample title='a SCHC Packet fragmented in tiles grouped in 29 windows, with WINDOW_SIZE = 5'}

+{{MultWinSizes}} discusses the benefits of selecting one among multiple window sizes depending on the size of the SCHC Packet to be fragmented.

 When windows are used

 - Bitmaps (see {{Bitmap}}) MAY be sent back by the receiver to the sender in a SCHC ACK message.